Sports in Detroit

 In college sports, the University of Detroit Mercy has an National Collegiate Athletic Association (NCAA) Division I program.
 Wayne State University has a Division II program, and once had Division I teams in men's and women's ice hockey but has since dropped both sports.
-The NCAA football Quick Lane Bowl is held at Ford Field each December.
+The NCAA football GameAbove Sports Bowl (formerly known as the Quick Lane Bowl) is held at Ford Field each December.

 Major league sports

 On July 12, 2005, Comerica Park hosted that year's Major League Baseball All-Star Game, and Ford Field hosted Super Bowl XL on February 5, 2006.
 Comerica Park hosted games 1 and 2 of the 2006 World Series, as well as games 3 and 4 of the 2012 World Series.

 The Palace held NBA Finals games 3, 4 and 5 in both 2004 and 2005, and also hosted all but two home games of the Detroit Shock (now known as the Dallas Wings) in that franchise's four WNBA Finals appearances while based in the Detroit area (championships in 2003, 2006, and 2008, plus a losing appearance in 2007).
 The two exceptions were the title-clinching victories in 2006 and 2008, which both took place elsewhere due to scheduling conflicts—Joe Louis Arena in 2006 and the Eastern Michigan University Convocation Center in Ypsilanti in 2008.

 In addition, the 2014 NHL Winter Classic was played on January 1, at Michigan Stadium in Ann Arbor.
 The Alumni Game and college and amateur hockey games were played on an ice surface at Comerica Park.